 As noted, the results of this survey do not directly impact any GNSO Policies that may have been made with respect to WHOIS, nor does it directly affect any of the requirements for Registration Data Directory Services listed in the Registry Agreement and Registrar Accreditation Agreement.

 In general there is broad support for the fourteen technical requirements as listed in the Inventory of WHOIS Service Requirements by ICANN staff in 2011.
-However, events that transpired since the launch of this survey have already taken many of the results of this survey in to consideration or are being implemented.
-As such, the results still may help in validating some of the actions regarding WHOIS.
+However, events that transpired since then have already taken many of the results of this survey in to consideration or they are being implemented.
+For example, the Thick WHOIS WG, the Expert Working Group on gTLD Directory Service, and the IEFT Registration Data Services protocol efforts.
+As such, the results of this survey still may reinforce some of the actions regarding WHOIS by the other efforts.

 Recommendation 1: